 - 1. List and describe the bony anatomy of the lower limb and pelvis. - 2.
 Given drawings and radiographs, locate anatomic structures and landmarks. - 3.
 Explain the rationale for each projection. - 4.
 Explain the patient preparation required for each examination. - 5.
 Describe the positioning used to visualize anatomic structures in the lower limb and pelvis. - 6.
 List or identify the central ray location and the extent of the field necessary for each projection. - 7.
 Explain the protective measures that should be taken for each projection. - 8.
 Recommend the technical factors for producing an acceptable radiograph for each projection. - 9.
 State the patient instructions for each projection. - 10.
 Given radiographs, evaluate positioning and technical factors for radiographs of the lower limb and pelvis.

-RADR L Schedule Fall 2021 Basic Radiographic Procedures lab Instructor reserves the right to modify schedule as needed.
-Lab Challenges for a grade will be added when schedule allows
+RADL 1311.01 Schedule Fall 2022 Basic Radiographic Procedures LAB The instructor reserves the right to modify the schedule as needed.
+Lab Challenges for a grade will be added when the schedule allows

 Course Outline or Schedule: